e-r-w/angular-gael/README.md

 Automagic error logging to Google Analytics.

+GAEL will log either a custom action or 'Javascript error' as the action, and pushes the exception message to the category, plus the stack trace to the label.

 ## Usage

 Simply include the module in you app, and GAEL takes care of the rest.